Next year, our profession will have to overcome a VVV challenge: Voice, Video, and Visual Journalism.

 – The future of cloud jounalism (collaboration, security, etc.)

 We value your help in shaping this conference, so please reach out to us if you have any suggestions for speakers, sessions and new formats of interaction with the audience.

 The GEN Summit brings to stage a host of diverse speakers, who are at the forefront of journalism, media, and technology, to share their ideas and challenge the future of news.

-Save over 60% off the full ticket price — available until 1 October, 2018Book you tickets
+Save 50% off the full ticket price — available now!Book you tickets